keithalewis/math/vs.md

 ## Axioms

-A vector space over the real numbers $\RR$ is a set having a scalar multiplication and a commutative vector addition satisfying a distributive law.

 For $x, y, z\in\RR^I$ and $a,b\in\RR$,

 __Exercise__. _Show $x + (y + z) = (x + y) + z$_.